MDAnalysis/UGM2023/hackathon/README.md

-No code project is ever truly "finished", and we hope that you'll stick around - whether this is maintaining and improving your new contribution, or finding others ways you can contribute the broader MDAnalysis ecosystem.
+No code project is ever truly "finished", and we hope that you'll stick around - whether this is maintaining and improving your new contribution, or finding other ways to contribute the broader MDAnalysis ecosystem.
 We're always looking for more help!